 Define the base criteria by dragging conditions to the Prerequisites section of the workflow rule.

 When adding multiple conditions, each condition is automatically connected with a logical AND operator.
-This means that the prerequisite for running the workflow rule is only met when all of the conditions in the Prerequisites section are met.
+This means that the prerequisite for running the workflow rule is only met when every condition in the Prerequisites section are met.

 You can combine conditions in different ways using building blocks.
 To learn more, see Building Blocks.